cerenarkac21/PROJE_CS412/README.md

+# FOR PEER EVALUATION: check "bonus-part" !!!!

 To see the development: first check "dev-main",
 Then "main",
 Then "bonus part" branches.

-For peer evaluation: check "bonus-part"

 Cs412 Final Project